jacob-meacham/serverless-plugin-git-variables/README.md

 * If you're using serverless 1.16.x or above, use the >=2.x.x version of this plugin.

 # Version History
+* 3.2.0
+  - Added a describeLight git variable, which allows use of lightweight tags (Thanks to @domroutley)
 * 3.1.1
   - Fix issue that occurs if a function has no environment specified (Thanks to @arnaudh-nutonomy)
 * 3.1.0